-Crawford seizied the colors of the First Pennsylvania Reserves from a surprised Corporal Bertless Slot.
-After a brief struggle and with Corporal Slott running alongside his horse grasping his pant leg, Crawford led his division in a charge that cleared the Valley of Death and, in his estimation, saved Little Round Top.
+Crawford seized the colors of the First Pennsylvania Reserves from a surprised Corporal Bertless Slot.
+There was a brief struggle as the color bearer was unwilling to give up the colors for which he was responsible.
+Then Crawford led the division, with Corporal Slott running alongside his horse grasping his pant leg, in a charge that cleared the Valley of Death and, in his estimation, saved Little Round Top.

-Crawford remained in command of his division through the Overland campaign and the Siege of Petersburg and was again wounded at the Weldon Railroad.
-He was with the army at Appomattox, one of two men (the other General Truman Seymour) who could claim to be present at both the beginning of the war at Fort Sumter and its end at Appomattox.
+Crawford remained in command of his division through the Overland campaign and the Siege of Petersburg and was again wounded at the Battle of Weldon Railroad.
+He was with the army at Appomattox Court House, one of two men (the other General Truman Seymour) who could claim to be present at both the beginning of the war at Fort Sumter and its end at Appomattox.

 After the war Crawford stayed on with the army until his retirement in 1873.
 He took a leading role in helping to develop Gettysburg as a memorial park. at one point purchasing land around Little Round Top to build a museum.

 Samuel Crawford died in 1892 and is buried in Philadelphia.